-What began as another way to practice target shooting has grown into competitions where score is kept and people get shot.
-Many people enjoy Airsoft as a way to act out strategy discovered in video games.
+Airsoft began as another way to practice target shooting.
+It eventually expanded into competitions where a score is kept, and people get “shot.”
+Many people also enjoy Airsoft for acting out strategy discovered in video games.
 Airsoft offers an outlet for individuals wanting real-life action in a non-lethal atmosphere.

-This same leisure activity also provides a safe environment for tactical simulation exercises by the military & police where they can hone skills, strategies and awareness.
-Guns look & feel like real guns that shoot bullets, allowing for a realistic way to train military personnel and police officers.
+Airsoft also provides a safe environment for tactical simulation exercises for the military and police to hone skills, strategies, and awareness.
+Guns look and feel real, thus creating a realistic training program.

-Many people do not consider Airsoft guns to be toys and instead call them “high detailed firearm simulations.”
-They insist on this nomenclature because the guns fire plastic BBs at muzzle velocities of 100-400FPS, enough to severely injure an eye, chip a tooth and hurt the skin.
+Not toys, Airsoft guns are instead called “high detailed firearm simulations.”
+Airsoft experts insist on this nomenclature because Airsoft guns fire plastic BBs at muzzle velocities of 100-400FPS.
+That’s enough to injure an eye, chip a tooth, and hurt the skin.

-Even though Airsoft is considered non-lethal because of the BBs’ inability to pierce skin and damage internal organs doesn’t mean they are absent of safety issues.
-Let’s explore those issues along with some solutions.
+Airsoft BBs don’t pierce skin or damage internal organs, though.
+For this reason, they are not lethal.
+However, that doesn’t mean they are absent from safety issues.
+This article explores those issues along with some solutions.

-While Airsoft BBs may not be life-threatening, they can seriously damage eyes.
+While Airsoft BBs may not be life-threatening, they can damage eyes to the point of permanent blindness.
 In fact, eye damage is the number one danger from Airsoft guns.
-Damage that unfortunately sometimes results in permanent blindness.

-The Center for Disease Control reports that more than 19,000 people were treated for eye injuries caused by guns that don’t use gun powder, such as Airsoft guns.
+The Center for Disease Control reports that more than 19,000 people were treated for eye injuries caused by guns that don’t use gunpowder.
+That includes Airsoft guns.
 Of those treated, 71% were under 20 years old.

-Because of the potential for eye damage, anyone using Airsoft guns should use eye protection, even when shooting at targets.
+Always use eye protection when firing Airsoft guns or even when near them being fired because of the potential for eye damage.
+This includes even when only shooting at targets.
 Proper eye protection can prevent serious eye damage whether from a direct shot to the face or from a BB ricocheting.

-The best eye and face protection for Airsoft users ranges from ballistic-rated safety goggles to full face masks.
+The best eye and face protection for Airsoft users range from airsoft safety glasses and goggles to full face masks.
 At a minimum, eye protection should wrap around sides of the eyes to protect from ricocheting BBs.

-While not usually penetrating the skin, Airsoft BBs can also cause painful welts and occasionally bleeding when they strike skin.
+While not usually penetrating the skin, Airsoft BBs can leave painful welts which occasionally bleed when the bullet strikes the skin.
 For this reason, covering skin with loose clothing is a good idea.
 Many individuals even wear battle fatigues when playing Airsoft.

-Airsoft BBs also travel fast enough to chip a tooth.
-Many Airsoft experts recommend wearing face masks to protect the entire face from the pellets.
+In addition, Airsoft BBs can travel fast enough to chip a tooth.
+This is why many Airsoft experts recommend wearing face masks to protect the entire face.

-While eye, face and skin protection will prevent the majority of safety issues that arise from Airsoft guns, a few additional ““ but significant ““ concerns exist that are addressed in Airsoft Safety, Part 2.
-The second installment of Airsoft Safety will also review the basic rules of Airsoft safety.
+While eye, face, and skin protection will prevent the majority of safety issues involving Airsoft guns, a few other significant concerns exist that are addressed in Airsoft Safety, Part 2.